FrSeixas/ccu-functional-prototype/README.md

 -It is meant to be run on an Android device

+-Frontend implementation can be found at https://github.com/MisterPac123/CCU_functioning_prototype (discontinued due to problems regarding the merge with backend services)

 ## Implementation

 -The methods implemented allow for a user to vote in a poll and create a new poll